tarekmonjur/design-principles-patterns/readme.md

 ### Observer pattern is loosely coupled:

 - Subjects and observers are loosely coupled.
-- They interact, but have little knowledge of each other.
+- They interact but have little knowledge of each other.
 - Subject knows only that the observer implements a specific interface.
-- Subject doesn't need to know the conrete class of the observer.
+- The subject doesn't need to know the concrete class of the observer.
 - The subject relies on a list of observers.
-- Observer can be added, removed at any time.
+- Observer can be added, or removed at any time.
 - Subject doesn't care, It keeps doing its job.

 <br/>

 ## The Decorator Pattern:

-This pattern attaches additional responsibilities to an object diynamically.
-Decorators provide a flexible alternation to subsclassing for extending functionality.
+This pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternation to subclassing for extending functionality.
 <img alt="The decorator pattern" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/the-decorator-pattern.png" />

 ### Understanding decorator use diagram:

-Extending behavior with composition and using open-close principle.
+Extending behavior with composition and using the open-close principle.

 <img alt="Decorator coffee shop diagram" src="https://github.com/tarekmonjur/design-patterns/blob/master/dist/decorator-coffee-shop-diagram.png" />